aahmad4/Patatap-Clone/README.md

 ## Implementation

-The keyData object contains all the associations with color, animation, and sound for each key.
+The `"keyData"` object contains all the associations with color, animation, and sound for each key.
 Simply swap these around to your interest.
 ```html
 <script type="text/paperscript" canvas="myCanvas">
 	var keyData = {